AbhayaShankar/portfolio/blogPosts/introduction-to-websockets.md

 >
 > _This lead Abhaya to go back to the fundamentals of the Request and Response and the channel by which this communication is made.
 He then decided to make a new type of connection which will ensure the connection to be open till he and his girlfriend chat and not to close this till they had shared all their stories.
 This type of connection later came to be known as **Web Socket Connections**._

-Hello Everyone, hope you liked the story 😂
+Hello Everyone!, hope you liked the story 😂
 My name is Abhaya Shankar and I will be your instructor for this short crash course where I will teach you all you need to know before you start working with websockets.

 ## 📖 What You will be learning ?